gogameguru/glift-go-game/readme.txt

 == Changelog ==

 = 0.6.3 =
-* Feature - Ugrade Glift to 1.0.5
+* Feature - Upgrade Glift to 1.0.5
 * Feature - Glift: Change the move-number icon to be more readable.
 * Fix - Glift: Add better support for move rectangles.